rjNemo/functional-programming-jargon/readme.md

 times(-1)(console.log)
 // won't execute anything
 ```

 Making your partial functions total ones, these kinds of runtime errors can be prevented.
-Always returning a value will also make for code that is both easier to maintain as well as to reason about.
+Always returning a value will
+also make for code that is both easier to maintain and to reason about.

 ## Functional Programming Libraries in JavaScript